suyashmahar/jekyll-conf-website/pages/faqs.md

 Please reach out to us if this happens.
 We will help with communication and try to match you with another mentor.

-9. **I signed up for this program but has not been matched with a mentor yet.
+9. **I signed up for this program but have not been matched with a mentor yet.
 What should I expect next?**
 The CALM committee matches mentees with mentors according to their preferences.
-If you have not been matched, it does not mean we forget about you!
+If you have not been matched, it does not mean we forgot about you!
 You will be placed on a waitlist.
 We are always checking the list to see if any new mentor signups could be a good match.